Schandroid243/Student-Management-Plaform_MERN/README.md

 * Currenly running the application Locally

 # Security Features

-![Alt Text](https://github.com/WahomeKezia/Student-Management-Plaform_MERN/raw/main/images/CodeSnippet.png)

 1. A password Validator.
  In the platform, the Admin registers themselves and a school.
  They then enroll Teachers and students.
 To ensure the Admins set strong passwords, a password validator criteria and a retype password confirmation are used.

+![Alt Text](https://github.com/WahomeKezia/Student-Management-Plaform_MERN/raw/main/images/CodeSnippet.png)

+Testing the Register Endpoint on Postman

 ![Alt Text](https://github.com/WahomeKezia/Student-Management-Plaform_MERN/raw/main/images/PostmanAPItesting.png)